-During the course you need to complete 80 hours in an education setting.
-You will need to find your own placement for minimum half a day per week and this can be in the primary, secondary or FE sectors.
-We also have learners that are in SEN settings or specialist units.
-We do not mind what year you are in as long as it is classroom based with a qualified teacher.
-Private nurseries, before school, after school clubs and midday supervisor roles are not suitable.
+You must find your own work placement for at least half a day per week.
+This can be in the primary, secondary, or FE sectors.
+We do not mind what year you are in as long as it is classroom-based with a qualified teacher.
+Private nurseries, before-school, after-school clubs, and midday supervisor roles are unsuitable.

 Student learning in classroom environment